PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-09-07-how-to-get-out-of-the-rut-change-your-life-with-three-habits.md

 The government and culture influence the school system.
 The school system creates resources for students to learn from.
 The students don’t question what they’re taught.
 The students go on to be parents.
 The parents teach their children what they know and send them to school.
 The children make friends and conform further to fit in.
 The children grow up, get jobs, become teachers, become parents, become politicians, and create the knowledge and resources online and offline that influence culture.
 The parents, students, and children vote.
 The cycle continues to create the society we live in.

-Your mind is programmed at birth to see live life in a certain.
+Your mind is programmed at birth to see live life in a certain way.
 Limits are imposed on your potential and so you see yourself as not qualified to take on the daring tasks in life which can guarantee your freedom.

 You depend on your parents for what you wear.